-As of August 2020 Bel And The Dragon has reopened.
+As of November 2020 Bel And The Dragon has closed for the second lockdown.

 I changed my mind about whether to review Bel And The Dragon several times.
 Initially I was all for going, and then I looked at the website: the menu looked suspiciously similar to the one I’d ordered from the last time I went there, well over a year ago.
 And that, in fact, was almost identical to the menu when the local paper reviewed it nearly two years ago.
 Bel’s website boasted a passion for seasonal, local, sustainable food – but the evidence suggested otherwise, so I decided not to bother.
 But then I was told that I might be being a bit harsh, and that the menu had changed only recently, so I decided to give them a chance.

 There’s no attractive way to approach Bel And The Dragon, especially on foot.
 You can go down the canal next to some rather forbidding-looking blocks of flats, or down Kenavon Drive, past the questionable delights of the Toys R Us.
 Even the address, Gas Works Road, sounds grim.
 It’s a pity, because the building itself is handsome (I’m not sure what it used to be: Bel’s own website says it’s an ex biscuit factory which I don’t think is correct) and the inside is gorgeous too, with lots of banquettes and booths round the edges of a big bright high-ceilinged room.